 What we like: Great adjustability and a very comfortable pack for hauling heavy loads.

-What we don’t: Most backpackers still are better off with the Atmos.
+What we don’t: Most backpackers are still better off with the Atmos; very heavy.

 The Atmos AG above is Osprey’s leading backpacking pack, but for heavy hauling and light mountaineering, the Aether offers even more in the way of comfort and features.
 Updated a couple years ago, the pack dropped the AntiGravity (AG) suspension system for an AirScape backpanel, which is less elaborate but still has breathable foam and mesh to help keep you cool.
 And you get all kinds of adjustability, including a rip-and-stick system that easily tailors the fit of the shoulder straps and hipbelt, along with ample compression straps and attachment points for ice axes, tent poles, and more.
 Last but not least, the large J-shaped zipper at the front provides easy access to the main compartment.

 The primary downside of the Aether 65 is its weight, which squeezes in just under 5 pounds.
-On top of that, organization is middling: you only get five external pockets (seven if you’re counting water bottle holders) and the hipbelt stashes are oddly placed and difficult-to-reach.
-For the majority of backpackers, we think the Atmos is the more practical all-around design 6 ounces less, and the Gregory Baltoro 75 above gets you more capacity at around the same weight (albeit for $40 more).
-But in terms of premium haulers the Aether has a lot to offer, and those lugging heavy loads will appreciate the durable, sturdy build.
+On top of that, organization is middling: You only get five external pockets (seven if you’re counting water bottle holders), and the hipbelt pockets are oddly placed and difficult to reach.
+For the majority of backpackers, we think the Atmos is the more practical all-around design at around 6 ounces less, and the Gregory Baltoro 75 above gets you more capacity for around the same weight (albeit for $40 more).
+But in terms of premium haulers, the Aether has a lot to offer, and those lugging heavy loads will appreciate the durable, sturdy build.
 Keep in mind that Osprey also makes the beefed-up Aether Plus and stripped-down Aether Pro, which could be great alternatives depending on your needs...
-Read in-depth review
+Read in-depth Aether 65 review

 See the Men's Osprey Aether 65 See the Women's Osprey Ariel 65